 - Full-scale renovation and measures for improving existing installations

-- Home improvement: prevention of humidity, roof renovation, electricity & plumbing improvements, reducing risks of CO poisoning
+- Home improvement (will be absorbed by the ‘umbrella renovation subsidy’ in June 2019): prevention of humidity, roof renovation, electricity & plumbing improvements, reducing risks of CO poisoning

 - Restoration of heritage buildings and costs of any additional research needed in the context of this restoration